Frequently Asked Questions

 MMS Support

-MMS messages are not directly supported in Namibia.
-Instead, MMS content is automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.
-This ensures compatibility while still allowing the sharing of rich media content.
+Namibia does not directly support MMS messages.
+Instead, MMS content automatically converts to SMS with an embedded URL link where recipients can view the multimedia content.
+This ensures compatibility while still allowing you to share rich media content.

 Recipient Phone Number Compatibility